How to write a winning business awards entry

 Before you start writing…

-- If you find any “gaps” in your entry, consider waiting until the following year to enter, and take appropriate action to ensure you can cover that particular topic in future.
+- If you find any “gaps” in your entry, consider waiting until the following year to enter.
+Then take appropriate action to ensure you can cover that particular topic in future

 - Note the tips in the guidelines – they are there for a reason!